 Click here to read more articles about Blower Door

-This article originally appeared in the May/June 2012
+A version of this article appears in the May/June 2012

 issue of Home Energy Magazine.

 In these tough economic times, it's appropriate to invest time in repairing and maintaining things, to make manufactured goods last longer and to save money.
 Besides, it feels good to repair something yourself, and working on something makes you value that item more—and teaches you something about your equipment, too.
 So in that vein I recently purchased a jalopy of a blower door kit that was in desperate need of TLC.
 The machine in question was probably 15 years old; it's a Model 3 blower door made by the Energy Conservatory, with lovely Dwyer Magnehelic gauges.
 I plugged it in, the speed control worked, and the fan moved air.
 What could be wrong, I thought, as I handed over the cash, grinning at the deal I had just struck?

 To read complete online articles, you need to sign up for an Online Subscription.

 Once an order has been placed there is an automatic $10 processing fee that will be deducted with any cancellation.